team-telnyx/demo-node-telnyx/serverless-messaging-aws/README.md

 After deployment, you should receive endpoint URLs that you can begin testing.
 We recommend [Postman](https://www.postman.com/) for thoroughly testing these endpoints.

 ### Required attributes for each endpoint
+Ensure BASIC Authorization with matching `username` and `password` as configured in the `serverless.yml` file.

 POST /Messages (sending a message with the Telnyx API) `to_number` - phone number to send the text to `from_number` - a telnyx phone number associated with your account